dharmatech/haskell-methods/README.md

 # Methods in Haskell

 One of the things I really miss from C# when using Haskell is the dot-syntax for properties and methods.
-I like dot-syntax for methods for a few reasons
+I like dot-syntax for methods for a few reasons:

 - Explorability of the language.
 You type `xyz.` and the IDE shows you what operations are available on `xyz` via IntelliSense.
 - Namespace management